Is this article helpful?

 Export historical data to a CSV file from the Workspace Settings

-Use this method when you want to get historical data.
+Use this method to obtain historical data.

 This method allows you to get historical records for messages or closed conversations from the Workspace by exporting the data to a CSV file for your long-term in-depth support trend analysis.